 -Increased Efficiency: A PCPM system can help energy companies increase their efficiency by providing visibility into project costs and performance.
 This can help managers make better decisions about where to allocate resources and how to improve project performance.

--Improved Decision Making: energy companies need to make informed decisions about their projects.
+-Improved Decision Making: Energy companies need to make informed decisions about their projects.
 Having accurate data can help managers understand where projects are over budget or behind schedule, and make adjustments accordingly.

 – Improved coordination between different teams and stakeholders: The energy sector is complex, with many different stakeholders and factors at play.
 Clear, well-managed management systems can help to streamline processes and improve communication between all parties involved.

-A structured Project Cost and Performance Management system can give energy sector organizations a significant advantage over their competitors.
+A structured Project Cost and Project Performance Management system can give energy sector organizations a significant advantage over their competitors.
 Implementation of a well-used, well-configured system takes time and investment.
 The following steps provide a framework of what may be involved:

 - Structure your company: The backbone of any effective PCPM process is a tool that allows you to manage project data.
 This data needs to be organised in a way that meets the structure of your company to allow the project management team to add as much detail and granularity as possible to their project plans.
 At Proteus we use Departments, Disciplines, Grades.
 This can be changed to meet the needs of any company.
-For example, your teams maybe better split and analyzed by Location, Job Function and Level.
+For example, your team members maybe better split and analyzed by Location, Job Function and Level.

 - Bring onboard a software tool that brings everything into one place: As discussed, having visibility over live project data is the key to any PCPM team.
 Implement a software that brings all project data into one place and can be used to generate reports on a regular basis.
 These reports are used to track progress, identify issues, and assess the overall health of projects.
 In Proteus this reporting capability is built in to each workflow and forms the basis of the project controls features.